Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Sometimes there are no symptoms.

-Symptoms of pulmonary embolism include:
+Symptoms of a pulmonary embolism are:

 - shortness of breath